ProtonMC/Proton/docs/CONTRIBUTING.md

 * When creating the module class, make sure to use the `proton` namespace in the constructor argument.

 Example:
 If I want to create a black grass module, first I'll have to choose the category.
 As an example I've chosen `building`.
-(This example won't contain imports - you IDE should figure that out for you)
+(This example won't contain imports - your IDE should figure that out for you)

 Keep in mind - You don't have to override every `ProtonModule` method if you don't need to.
 ```java